abroniewski/Child-Wasting-Prediction/README.md

 		└── contains raw and processed data
 ```
 ## Requirements
+- Python 3.9
 - pandas
 - sklearn
 - numpy
 - matplotlib

 ## Running the Code

+These steps will run the full data-preparation, model building, prediction generation, and results comparison using the data provided in [data](https://github.com/abroniewski/Child-Wasting-Prediction.git/data).

 1. Unzip the folder Child-Wasting-Prediction.zip and switch to the folder
     ```